testomatio/reporter/docs/frameworks.md

 Use `--env-file <envfile>` option to load environment variables from .env file.
 Inside env file TESTOMATIO credentials like `TESTOMATIO` api key or [S3 config for artifacts](./artifacts).

 Command `start-test-run` is used to initiate a single run report before all workers are started.
-Each worker will report to the same Run, and after all workers and codeceptjs finishes, this will finish the run report.
+Each worker will report to the same Run, and after all workers and codeceptjs finishes, this will complete the run report.

 > 📑 [Example Project](https://github.com/testomatio/examples/tree/master/codeceptJS) | 🗄 [CodeceptJS API Example](https://github.com/testomatio/examples/tree/master/codeceptJSApi) | 🥒 [CodeceptJS Cucumber Example](https://github.com/testomatio/examples/tree/master/codeceptjs-cucumber)